HenestrosaDev/ios-interview-questions/README.md

 	performOperationEscaping(withNumber: 5) { (num) -> Int in
 		return num * num
 	}
+	// Prints `25`, but asynchronously, so it may appear after other print statements depending
+	// on timing.
 	```

 	In this example, `performOperationNonEscaping` takes a non-escaping closure that squares a number synchronously within the same function.
 On the other hand, `performOperationEscaping` takes an escaping closure that squares a number asynchronously on a different thread, after the function has returned.
 The `DispatchQueue.main.async` call ensures that the closure is executed on the main thread, which is required for UI updates.
+Note that `performOperationNonEscaping` doesn't result anything, so we can't assign it to a variable like did with `performOperationNonEscaping`.

 	In general, non-escaping closures are simpler and safer to use than escaping closures because they don't require extra memory management considerations.
 However, escaping closures are necessary when we need to perform asynchronous operations, such as networking or animation, and we need to handle the results of those operations at a later time.
 	</details>